-- A memory table – containing photos, items belonging to your loved one and even some flowers would be a special memorial.
+- A memory table.
+Photos, items belonging to your loved-one and even some flowers would make a special memorial.

-- Floral – many brides choose to have a small photo of their loved one attached to their bouquet.
+- Flowers.
+Many brides choose to have a small photo of their loved one attached to their bouquet.

 - Wedding favours – why not give guests something your loved one enjoyed, such as a certain bar of chocolate, or a packet of their favourite seeds with a note explaining its significance.